 With white sands, turquoise waters and luxury resorts, it’s easy to see why the Seychelles is a popular choice for a beach break.
 This archipelago has the A-list seal of approval, too, as it was the chosen honeymoon spot for the Clooneys, Brad Pitt and Jennifer Aniston, and the Duke and Duchess of Cambridge.
-But, with so much VIP attention, the Seychelles is unsurprisingly expensive – and it’s a bit tricky to get to at the moment, as it’s currently on the British Government’s ‘red list’.
+But, with so much VIP attention, these islands are unsurprisingly expensive.
 So where could you go instead?
-Take a look at our list of alternatives to the Seychelles, then search for a bargain getaway with Netflights.
+Take a look at our list of alternatives to the Seychelles.

 Mark Twain famously said, “Mauritius was made first, and then Heaven; Heaven was copied after Mauritius” – and if that’s not enough reason to visit, we’re not sure what is.
 Anchored off the southeast coast of mainland Africa, this eye-popping isle is famous for its rich coral reefs and sugary sands, as well as dozens of five-star hotels.
 But if you venture beyond the beaches, you’ll find that Mauritius has plenty going on.
 You can go zip-lining through the jungle, hike through national parks, abseil down waterfalls, browse colourful markets, and try all sorts of watersports.
 So if you sometimes find it hard to sit still on a beach holiday, Mauritius is one of the best alternatives to the Seychelles.